-There are currently 23 names in this directory beginning with the letter D.
+There are 23 names in this directory beginning with the letter D.

 The term which describes the various methods to protect contacts when not engaged.
 The most common method uses a cover on the mating ends of connectors that automatically covers the contacts when the connectors are separated.
 Typical is a spring powered cover that automatically flips over the faces of the plug and/or receptacle when the two are separated.

 Mating face of a connector designed so that the contacts are recessed below the surface of the connector insulator body to prevent accidental short circuiting of the connector.

 Process of applying a material to a base via vacuum, chemical, electrical, screening, or vapor methods.

 The voltage required to cause an electrical failure or breakthrough of the insulation.

 The voltage that an insulating material can withstand before breakdown occurs, usually expressed as a voltage gradient (such as volts per mil).
 Also called electric strength and disruptive gradient.

 The voltage that an insulating material can withstand, under specified circumstances before breakdown occurs.
 It is usually expressed as a minimum voltage or a voltage gradient such as "volts per mil."

 DIFFERENTIAL MODE VOLTAGE

 (1) The instantaneous algebraic difference between the potential of two signals applied to the two sides of a balanced circuit.
 Also called metallic voltage in the telephone industry.
 (2) The instantaneous algebraic difference of two signals applied to a balanced circuit, where both signals are referred to a common reference.